 Creative intelligence goes beyond thinking about the things that are often present, such as your kids’ tech gadgets.
 It can be quite challenging to pull them away from those, especially if video gaming has become a habit of theirs.
 However, allowing your children to do nothing from time to time would inspire them to be more innovative.
 They’ll have the opportunity to come up with something to entertain themselves, which may help develop their creative intelligence.

 For instance, when kids are unoccupied, they’ll likely start going through their stuff and play make-believe.
 They’ll create costumes from old garments, pick up their old toys, and simply have fun.

 Imaginative play is crucial as this encourages children to think outside of the box and use certain objects to represent ideas and specific actions.
 Saving the princess from the tower, having an outdoor tea party, imitating sounds, and playing dress-up are a few common examples.
 And if your children are with other kids, you might witness how they assign roles and delegate tasks.
 Those are some of the ways they make sense of the world.

 However, if your child struggles to come up with pretend play ideas, you can prepare a list of various scenarios and character plotlines that would inspire them to use their imagination.
+Furthermore, you can participate in the role play as one of the characters to encourage your child to try this activity.
 You can also help them gather the items, images, and props needed to make their playtime a success.

 Honing your child’s creativity in their formative years helps them develop the other crucial skills and intelligence required to adapt to changing circumstances.
 It encourages them to become innovative, flexible, and better problem-solvers.